-- 25.1.
-If a PC holder or applicant does not accept the IFoA's decision to decline to grant a PC, to grant a conditional PC or to revoke a PC (other than when a PC has been withdrawn or suspended following a direction from an adverse disciplinary finding), the applicant may take the matter to appeal. - 25.2.
-If the Disciplinary Scheme determines that a PC is to be withdrawn, suspended, or that a Member should be excluded from holding a PC for a specified time, the IFoA will comply with and give effect to that decision. - 25.3.
-Before entering the appeals process, the applicant may first want to speak with either the Chair or the Secretary of the PCC to better understand the reasons for the decision.
+- 25.1 If a PC holder or applicant does not accept the IFoA's decision to decline to grant a PC, to grant a conditional PC or to revoke a PC (other than when a PC has been withdrawn or suspended following a direction from an adverse disciplinary finding), the applicant may take the matter to appeal within 30 days of receipt of notice of a decision. - 25.2 If the Disciplinary Scheme determines that a PC is to be withdrawn, suspended, or that a Member should be excluded from holding a PC for a specified time, the IFoA will comply with and give effect to that decision. - 25.3 Before entering the appeals process, the applicant may first want to speak with either the Chair or the Secretary of the PCC to better understand the reasons for the decision.